6rotoms/igdb-pdt/README.md

 # igdb-pdt

-Update RediSearch with IGDB data in the following Format:
+Update RediSearch with IGDB games data in the following Format:
 ```json
 {
   "game_slug": {